FREQUENTLY ASKED QUESTIONS

 The Gator roller has small bumps.
 Is it for beginners?

 Gator is easier for beginners to adapt to, but it's actually a very advanced roller.
 Its firmness (about half way between RumbleRoller's Original and Xfirm rollers) and smaller diameter create a high contact pressure, which makes it very effective.
 The smaller diameter also helps it conform to smaller body contours.
-And its patent pending surface provides a unique way of gripping skin and enabling new cross-frictional techniques.
+And its patented surface provides a unique way of gripping skin and enabling new cross-frictional techniques.

 Do these products hurt?